PRINCE2 Foundation exam tips

 If you fail the exam, you can re-take it at a later date, although you will need to pay the exam fee again.

-- At the end of the exam, the invigilator will mark your answers and give you a provisional result.
-You will therefore know on the day if you have provisionally passed or failed.
-The exam board will provide an official result 2-3 business days later
+At the end of the exam, the invigilator will mark your answers and give you a provisional result after about 15 minutes.
+The exam board will provide an official result 2-3 business days later.

 We hope you have found this guide to passing the PRINCE2 Foundation exam useful.
 Thorough knowledge of how PRINCE2 works and a great exam technique should help you to pass your exam.